-In the colony of Sydney, the search for arable land led to the expansion of settlements to the west and south.
-As land on the north side of the harbour was considered unsuitable for agriculture, only a few settlements were established by 1794.
+In the early years of the colony the search for arable land led to the expansion of settlements to the west and south.
+The land on the north side of the harbour was considered unsuitable for agriculture, only a few properties were established by 1794.

-As the skills and technology in building bridges to span the harbour were not available in the colony a bridge crossing was considered a low priority and the main way of crossing to the North Shore was by water craft.
-The first road access to the North Shore was via a track around the headwaters of the Parramatta river, however the land journey took hours.
+The skills and technology required for building bridges were scarce in the early years of the settlement.
+The main method for crossing to the North Shore was by water craft.
+The first road access to the North Shore was via a track around the headwaters of the Parramatta river to the west.
+This land journey took several hours.

 From the 1800s a host of bridges were built over the bays and coves to the west of Sydney.
 One of the earliest was the stone arch Lennox bridge over the Parramatta river.
 Built in 1830 the bridge enabled access to the north west.

 By the 1880s you could leave the city and travel across the Pyrmont, Glebe Island, Gladesville and Fig Tree bridges.
 It took 20 kms off the old Parramatta route and became known as ‘the five bridges’ journey.

 The 1881 Gladesville bridge replaced the Bedlam Point to Abbottsford Point ferry punt, which had been established in 1831 to carry stock and vehicles to the Great North Road.
 It was the main thoroughfare to the Hornsby and Ryde districts of NSW.
 The Gladesville Bridge was the first road bridge over the harbour .
 It was similar in design to the Pyrmont and Glebe Island Bridges, a low-level bridge on sandstone piers with five iron lattice girders, each 46m in length, with a central swing-span.